What Tesla drivers wish they knew before buying.

 How you can finance a Tesla

 Tesla vehicles are extremely safe vehicles.
 Unlike many other high-powered or luxury cars, there are a lot of sensible, practical reasons to get a Tesla.
-Lenders and car finance groups can recognise the swiftly growing popularity of these unique vehicles, and may be more likely to approve loans for them than less-practical but similarly priced equivalents.
+Lenders and car finance groups can recognise the swiftly growing popularity of these unique vehicles, and may be more likely to approve tesla loans than less-practical but similarly priced equivalents.

 This means you may be able to enjoy more favourable rates and better terms when financing a Tesla than other vehicles.
 Because they are demonstrably safer than many other cars, some insurers also recognise the benefits with lower car insurance premiums.
 This means that while Teslas are inherently expensive, high-end vehicles, they can continually save you money as you drive, not only by not needing to pay for petrol and because you can get government rebates for these eco-friendly cars, but also in countless other more subtle ways.